 While other factors also influence this ownership gap, such as income levels, one theme that is consistent across 4K TV ownership for connected households in rural and urban markets is that as home internet download speeds increase, so too do household ownership levels.
 The same can be said of smart home devices, like internet security cameras that require higher download speeds.
 Conversely, ownership of DVD and Blu-ray players decline, as internet speeds grow because consumers are more likely to stream content when higher internet speeds are available.

 “Consumers often experience buffering, when streaming in high definition without broadband access.
 As a result, homes with slower internet speeds have less incentive to purchase 4K TVs.
 In the case of smart TVs, while consumers may purchase them regardless of their internet connection, consumers with low internet speeds have lower usage, which presents a challenge for manufacturers that need usage data and advertising revenue to help sustain manufacturing,” said Eddie Hold, president of NPD Connected Intelligence.
 “The internet is essentially the lifeblood of all consumer electronics products.
 Understanding where coverage gaps exist can help explain trends and identify future opportunities.”

 About Connected Intelligence

 Connected Intelligence provides competitive intelligence and insight on the rapidly evolving consumer’s connected environment.
 The service focuses on the three core components of the connected market: the device, the broadband access that provides the connectivity and the content that drives consumer behavior.
-These three pillars of adoption are leveraged to view consumer adoption and use of home-based devices, mobile devices and the emerging wearable technology world to provide a comprehensive view of the competitive landscape, how it will evolve and what the various vendors can do to best position themselves in this evolving market.
+These three pillars of the connected ecosystem are analyzed through a comprehensive review of what is available, adopted, and consumed by the customer, as well as reviewing how the market will evolve over time and what the various vendors can do to best position themselves in this evolving market.
 For more information: http://www.connected-intelligence.com.
-Follow Connected Intelligence on Twitter: @npdci.